top of page

 Passion Projects for Independent Reading

-As teachers, we often feel like in order to get kids learning, we need to be driving the work of learning.
-Passion projects will prove you wrong.
+As secondary ELA teachers, we often feel like in order to get kids learning, we need to be driving the work.
+Passion projects are here to prove us wrong.
+In fact, my 7th grade ELA students have been doing passion projects for the past ten years, and they always, ALWAYS blow me away with their creativity and alignment to the standards.

-When students complete passion projects, they pick the standards they will target.
+When students complete passion projects, they pick the standards their project will target.
 Students design the project.
 Students decide how they will be graded and design the rubrics, and students—most importantly—do the real work of learning.

 This spring, I dove into the world of passion projects with my students as part of our independent reading program.
 Students chose independent reading books and designed their own projects to reflect their understanding of their novels through the lens of a chosen standard.
 We met weekly, one class out of every five, for four weeks to complete our projects.